pkgconf/pkgconf/doc/libpkgconf-path.rst

 .. c:function:: void pkgconf_path_add(const char *text, pkgconf_list_t *dirlist)

    Adds a path node to a path list.
+If the path is already in the list, do nothing.

    :param char* text: The path text to add as a path node.
    :param pkgconf_list_t* dirlist: The path list to add the path node to.